loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 ---
 id: loom-js-webpack
-title: How to Set up loom-js with Webpack
+title: How to Use loom-js with Webpack
-sidebar_label: How to Set up loom-js with Webpack
+sidebar_label: How to Use loom-js with Webpack
 ---

 ## Purpose

-This document shows how to set up `loom-js` with a bundler.
-For the scope of this tutorial, we'll be using [Webpack](https://webpack.js.org/) but it should work with any other bundler.
+This document shows how to use `loom-js` with a bundler.
+In this tutorial, we'll be using [Webpack](https://webpack.js.org/), but it should work similarly with any other bundler.

 Note that this tutorial is based on the [Getting Started with Webpack](https://webpack.js.org/guides/getting-started/) example.
 However, we tweaked it a bit and added a couple of things to fit our purpose.